 The paper presents a variable-elimination algorithm for computing the probability of a CNF query over a belief network.
 It is known that such queries can be handled by modeling the formula as part of the belief network ([Pearl, 1988]).
 However, as we demonstrate, it is computationally beneficial to distinguish between the deterministic and probabilistic information.
 It facilitates constraint processing, especially search and constraint propagation (e.g. unit resolution), which has proven essential for efficient processing of Boolean and constraint expressions.
-We analyze the algorithm's complexity based on its dependency graph.
+We analyze the algorithm's complexity based on its dependency graph, taking into account both probabilistic and deterministic dependencies.
 Preliminary experiments show that exploiting deterministic information can lead to significant speedup of up to a factor of 2 on the average.
+However, increasing constraint propagation beyond unit resolution may not be cost-effective.